Annapurna Base Camp Trek Distance

 Annapurna Base Camp Trek distance from Pokhara

-The ABC trek is one of the most popular and easy treks which can be found in Nepal that combines wonderful views of the nature, culture and the mountains of the Annapurna Massif.
+The ABC trek is one of the most popular and easiest treks found in Nepal.
+It combines views of nature, culture, and the mountains of the Annapurna Massif.
+This trek to Annapurna Base Camp is in the mid-Himalaya region.
+ACB is regarded as perfect for adventure and accessibility.

 Many treks are often referred to as "teahouse treks" because, en route, you are put up in small guest houses provided by local families.
+It is quite an immersive experience of Nepali hospitality and culture.

 Furthermore, this is a rather popular trek with well-marked trails and easy logistics, especially among those explorers who seek the essence of the Himalayas without great altitude or duration.